scala/scala3/docs/_docs/reference/experimental/into-modifier.md

 IntoTargetType    ::=  Type
                     |  FunTypeArgs (‘=>’ | ‘?=>’) IntoType
 ```
-As the grammar shows, `into` can only applied to the type of a parameter; it is illegal in other positions.
+As the grammar shows, `into` can only applied in the type of a parameter; it is illegal in other positions.
 Also, `into` modifiers in vararg types have to be enclosed in parentheses.